Need to talk? Call 1800 882 436.

 How to care for baby teeth

-Older children should be supervised while they are cleaning their teeth.
-Children over 18 months can use a pea-sized amount of children’s low-fluoride toothpaste.
-Try to teach them to not swallow it.
-They should rinse with water after brushing.
+Children over 18 months should be cleaning their teeth twice a day.
+They can use a pea-sized amount of children's low-fluoride toothpaste.
+Try to teach them to spit toothpaste out and not swallow it.

 Your child's diet